Adityasharma081003/Bridgelab_2115200005/README.md

 1.public	The code is accessible for all classes 2.private	The code is only accessible within the same class 3.protected	The code is accessible within the same class, or in a class that is inherited from that class.
-You will learn more about inheritance in a later chapter
 4.internal	The code is only accessible within its own assembly, but not from another assembly.
-You will learn more about this in a later chapter
 5.protected internal: Only code in the same assembly or in a derived class in another assembly can access this type or member.
 6.private protected: Only code in the same assembly and in the same class or a derived class can access the type or member.